C.i. Process China consulting

 Our added value for China business services

-Our experience in administrative, registration and licensing matters in China
+Our experience in registration, licensing and administrative matters in China

 A managing resident for 30 years in the Chinese world